BenTaylor25/BenTaylor25/README.md

 👍 Fairly experienced with React, and WPF.
 🤏 Somewhat experienced with Angular, Rust, Go, C, and Dart.
 🌱 Currently learning Angular.
-⏰ Focusing into Rust, and Postres soon.
+⏰ Focusing on Rust, and Postres soon.
 ✨ Excited about Angular, Rust, and C#.

 ⌨ My prefered IDE is VSCode with the Vim extension.